denten-papers/unfinished-book/main.md

 development.
 A book market in Lahore, Pakistan looks different from that of Chisinau, Moldova and yet more different from that found in New York, USA.

+"About This Book shows you additional information about your book the first time you open it."
+Four starts at average by 469 readers.
+A typical time to read 3 hours and 23 pages.
+I can "follow" Virginia Woolf's author pages, I am recommended other works by the author and informed of 583 passages highlight 5,848 times.
+"And, what was even more exciting, she felt, too, as she saw Mr Ramsay bearding down and retreating, and Mrs ramsay sitting with James in the windo and the cloud moving and the tree bending, how life, from bein made up of little separate incidents which one lived one by one, became curled and whole like a wave which bore one up and threw one down with it, there, with a dash on the beach" [@woolf, location 626].

 Because the book is a platform and not merely an For reason, a universal theory of the book, and consequently a universal theory of literature is impossible.
 The act of interpretation holds true for locally contingent agglomerations of signs, media, and bodies, stable only in specific and limited historical, cultural, and economic contexts.